Difference between GDPR & DPDP Act

 The DPDP Act provides a much narrower list.
 The primary ground is Consent of the data principal which is essential for most activities.
 Only in certain exceptional scenarios known as ‘certain legitimate uses’ will other grounds be allowed other than consent.
 These include activities necessary for the performance of State functions, compliance with law, response to medical emergencies, and employment related purposes.

-GDPR has a wider range of Grounds of Processing than the DPDP Act
+GDPR has a wider range of grounds for processing than the DPDP Act

 Consent Managers